 4.1 We may, from time to time, hold money on your behalf.
 Such money will be held in trust in a client bank account, which is segregated from the firm’s funds.
 The account will be operated, and all funds dealt with, in accordance with the Clients’ Money Regulations of the Institute of Chartered Accountants of Scotland.

-4.2 In order to avoid an excessive amount of administration, interest will only be paid to you where the amount of interest that would be earned on the balances held on your behalf in any calendar year exceeds £25.
+4.2 In order to avoid an excessive amount of administration, interest will only be paid to you where the amount of interest that would be earned on the balances held on your behalf, in our main client account, in any calendar year exceeds £25.
 Any such interest would be calculated using the prevailing rate applied by the Royal Bank of Scotland Plc for small deposits subject to the minimum period of notice for withdrawals.
 Subject to any tax legislation, interest will be paid gross.

-4.3 If the total sum of money held on your behalf is enough to give rise to a significant amount of interest or is likely to do so, then the money will be placed in a separate interest-bearing client bank account designated to you.
+4.3 If the total sum of money held on your behalf is over £5,000 and would give rise to a significant amount of interest or is likely to do so, then the money will be placed in a separate interest-bearing client bank account designated to you.
 All interest earned on such money will be paid to you.
 Subject to any tax legislation, interest will be paid gross.

 4.4 We will return monies held on your behalf promptly as soon as there is no longer any reason to retain those funds.
 In the unlikely event of us holding any unclaimed monies we reserve the right to pay such monies to a registered charity in line with the guidelines set out in the Clients’ Money Regulations referred to above.
 We will not do this unless we have been unable to contact you for at least five years and we have taken reasonable steps to trace you and return the monies.